 - Contact your Busch representative without delay. - Make sure that the oil is either light or transparent.

 If the oil becomes dark or looks different from the initial color:

-• Change the oil immediately, see Oil Change.
+· Change the oil immediately, see Oil Change.

-• Contact your Busch representative to find out why the oil color has changed.
+You can consult your Busch representative in order to find out why this color change has occurred.